wyattferguson/pattern/README.md

 uvx cookiecutter gh:wyattferguson/cookiecutter-python-uv
 ```

-Then just follow the prompts to get all setup quickly.
+Then just follow the prompts, pick the tools you want to install, and watch the magic happen.

 ## Features